hundeo:

 lying dog

-It can be awkward to trim your four-legged friend's claws while standing.
+It can be awkward to clip your dog's claws while standing.

 You would have to lift his paw first.
 But since your charge can't move his legs to the side, it would be hard to see his paws.